Lump sum payments and benefits

 A lump sum is any one-off payment you receive.
 This can be any amount of money.

 Most lump sums will count towards your savings.
-This might affect the benefits you receive.
+This may affect the benefits you receive.

 Lump sums which may count as savings are: